 (2) Subsection (1) does not apply to a contact and mediation licensee.

 [Section 131 amended by No. 8 of 2003 s.
-77.]
+77; No. 34 of 2004 s.
+251.]

 132. Distribution of property not affected without notice

 (1) A trustee or personal representative may convey, transfer, or distribute property to or among the persons appearing to be entitled to the property without having ascertained whether or not an adoption order has been made which may affect a person’s entitlement to an interest in the property.